DuPont de Nemours Q4 2024 Earnings Call Transcript

 Vincent Andrews

 Thank you.
 I wanted to follow-up on the divestitures discussion.
-And I'm just wondering with water now staying within Industrials co, is there a window between now and spin where you can get some assets out-of-the business without having to assign pro-rata PFAS liabilities to them?
-And if you don't get that done before November 1, you know, do they -- presumably they would have to have liabilities assigned thereafter and is November 1 really the hard date on that?
+And I'm just wondering with water now staying within Industrials Co, is there a window between now and spin where you can get some assets out of the business without having to assign pro rata PFAS liabilities to them?
+And if you don't get that done before November 1, do they presumably they would have to have liabilities assigned thereafter?
+And is November 1 really the hard date on that?

 Lori Koch

-Yeah.
-So the technically, you could do a divestiture between now and November 1 and stay above the $2.5 billion threshold and then therefore not have to assign PFOA.
-And we're obviously fully focused on getting the electronics separation out November 1.
-And at that point, we'll comply with the size letter and pro-rata distribute the TFOA side letter agreement with agreement between new electronics and
+Yes.
+So technically, you could do a divestiture between now and November 1 and stay above the $2,500,000,000 threshold and then therefore not have to assign PSOA.
+We're obviously fully focused on getting the electronic separation out November 1.
+And at that point, we'll comply with the size letter and pro rata distribute the PSOA side letter agreement from Corteva between new electronics and new contracts.

 Vincent Andrews